soyellupi/jasmine-coverage/README.md

     target/jscoverage/jscoverage.html  -  The visual report shell
     target/jscoverage/jscoverage.json  -  The report data
     target/jscoverage/jscoverage-test-rig.html  -  The actual page that the tests executed in

+# Configuration

+You can set a failure level percentage.

+    bundle exec rake jasmine:coverage JASMINE_COVERAGE_MINIMUM=75

+In addition, as jasmine-coverage has to create a single folder environment for the Javascript sandbox to function correctly, it has to copy files into the _target/jscoverage/test_rig_ folder.
+By default, this is then cleaned up for you if the tests pass.
+If you'd like to see what files it generates regardless, you can specify that in an environment variable.

+    bundle exec rake jasmine:coverage JASMINE_COVERAGE_KEEP_TEST_RIG=true

 # How it works